lilessam/TranslationMan/readme.md

 You can also provide a middleware for the package routes by modifying `middleware` in the config file.

-The `middleware` can be string or an array of middlewares.
+The `middleware` can be string or an array of middlewares (BUT CANNOT BE EMPTY STRING).

 ###### Notice: All package views are pure Bootstrap forms and tables without any CSS.
-You have to integrate views files into your application theme.
+You have to integrate views files into your application theme by extending your layouts.